COMHIS/python-basics/2_basic_concepts/part2.md

 ### Flow and flow control 2

 Let's do something with those comparisons now.
-Get aquinted with the _if-else_ -elements:
+Get acquainted with the _if-else_ -elements:

 ```python
 my_name = "Joe"